 When it comes to SOAP notes, brevity is best.
 You want to be sure you have a thorough account of the client’s activities, areas of trouble, and services rendered, but you do not want to have a lengthy novel on your hands each time a client visits.
 This is important not only for your time and efficiency but also for your recall and insurance purposes.

-Have some more tips on how you simplify the use of SOAP Notes?
-We’d love to hear them.
-If you’re looking for HIPAA compliant, seamlessly integrated SOAP notes that almost write themselves, try our premium SOAP Notes free for 30 days.
+If you’re looking for HIPAA-compliant, seamlessly integrated SOAP notes that almost write themselves, try our premium SOAP notes free for 30 days.

 - Author: Mark Volkmann